MATERIAL-NIX/MATERIAL-NIX-Icons-Round/README.md

  - For Steam games follow [this usefull tutorial](https://www.youtube.com/watch?v=BuUy4CzCoXc)
  - For Chrome apps just post a link to the webstore page.

-<b>Note:</b> Request Template in .github folder, please be respectful, patient, and remember that development is done solely by myself.
+<b>Note:</b> Please be respectful, patient, and remember that development is done solely by myself.

 ### Hardcoded Icons
 <b>Note:</b> Some software ships hardcoded icons, meaning when you install icons are not placed in the system-wide directory `/usr/share/icons` which makes them unthemeable.